The 1770 Art Show Team

 With the help of my fellow quilters I have organised the Quilt Exhibition that co-exists with the Art Show for the last 4 years.

-Art of Agnes Coordinator & Committee Member
+Art Show Committee Member